Joel-Butler/x4mods/docs/Mod-jbm-stories.md

 2. Teladi profitsss!
 A young teladi entrepeneur has an idea for a new market and she's looking for a ship to escort her as she identifies sources of materials.

+## Status
+* Attempting to build conditions to trigger stories.
+Need to review the process for random selection used for normal missions and adapt (my approach isn't quite working yet).

 ## Planned areas of improvement
 1. *(Still need to get the actual scope done, improvements later)*